ionic-team/ionic-framework/README.md

 - Angular 2 filesize has not been optimized for minification yet
 - Angular 2 bootstrap time has not been optimized yet
 - As Angular 2 reaches beta there will be significant performance improvements

+### ES6/Typescript

+- Ionic's source is written using [Typescript](http://www.typescriptlang.org/)
+- Ionic apps can be written in ES6
+- Typescript is an optional feature to be used at the developers discretion
+- Ionic 2 starters come with the necessary build tools to transpile ES6/Typescript

 ### CSS Attribute Selectors: